martonmiklos/robomow_city120_reveng/README.md

-# General parameters of the RL-2000 (City 120) communication
+# General parameters of the Robomow RL-2000 (City 120) robot - user terminal communication
  * 0-5V levels between the PIC in the terminal and the H8S/2000 in the robot
  * 19200 baud 8n1 inverted (UART idles at low)
  * Robot seems to be the master
  * Checksum: sum all bytes then negate

-# Terminal ackets
+# Terminal response packets
 Terminal sends the following packets periodically (with varying -depending on the traffic from the robot- rate between 10-60ms).
 I never saw traffic on the TX and RX at the same time (the terminal and the robot seems to be handshaking on the bus).